boostorg/leaf/doc/whitepaper.md

 * Each handler can specify multiple objects to be matched by type, rather than only one.
 * The error objects are matched dynamically, but solely based on their static type.
 This allows *all* error objects to be allocated on the stack, using automatic storage duration.

-Whithout exception handling, this is achieved using the following syntax:
+Without exception handling, this is achieved using the following syntax:

 ```c++
 leaf::handle_all(